horgh/twitter-tcl/README.md

       want and visit the authentication URL (or login to the account you want at this URL) and do `!twit_access_token` as when you initially set up the bot.
+  - Why do I see errors like "Read-only application cannot POST" when trying to tweet or follow?
+    - This means Twitter thinks your bot's credentials do not have write permission.
+Ensure that the application you set up for the bot is set to have read and write permissions.
+Also ensure that the key and secret you use in `!twit_request_token` match after checking/updating the write permission.
+You should start over from `!twit_request_token`.